 - Add to a bowl of melted chocolate, the remaining ingredients.2 tablespoon almond flour, 6 rice cakes

-- Spread mixture into a mold or paper-liners of a cupcake pan.
+- Spread mixture into a candy mold or paper-liners of a cupcake pan.

-- Allow to harden in refrigerator for 30 minutes to an hour.
+- Allow to harden in refrigerator for 25 minutes or more.

 - Store these bars sliced and refrigerated for up to a month or frozen for three months.
 They stay solid at room temperature and thus are ideal for travel.
 Just be sure to wrap them or keep them in a sealed container, and they may melt a bit as any candy bar would in warm temperatures.